-Tragedy in Plateau as APC spokesperson, Namang shot dead - Businessday NG
+Tragedy in Plateau as APC Spokesperson, Namang shot dead - Businessday NG

-Sylvanus Namang, the Publicity Secretary of the All Progressives Congress (APC) in Plateau State, has been shot dead in Pankshin town, Pankshin Local Government Area of the state.
+The Publicity Secretary of the All Progressives Congress (APC) in Plateau State, Sylvanus Namang, has been shot dead in Pankshin town, Pankshin Local Government Area of the state.

-An official of the party confirmed the incident to journalists on Sunday adding that the APC scribe died from injuries sustained in the attack.
+An official of the party, who spoke on condition of anonymity, confirmed the incident to Journalists on Sunday adding that the APC scribe died from injuries sustained in the attack.

 He stated that the late Namang was a dependable ally, and deeply committed to the development of the APC at the grassroots and state levels, adding that the party would issue a statement regarding the circumstances surrounding his death.